Ian Flanders

 Ian Mark Flanders (born March 25, 1990) is an American actor, director, writer and producer.
 He was born in Shutesbury, Massachusetts, and is known for his work on Tom Hayden: In Hiding (2016), The Deal (2010) and House of Cards (2013).
-Ian Flanders was Kevin Spacey's stand-in on Netflix's, "House of Cards" for the first five seasons of filming.
+Flanders was Kevin Spacey's stand-in on Netflix's, "House of Cards" for the first five seasons of filming.

 Early life

 Ian Mark Flanders was born in Shutesbury, Massachusetts, to Rita Singer, an art therapist, and Will Flanders who ran a law firm.
 After his parents divorced, his mother moved the two of them to Reisterstown, Maryland.

 Flanders attended Franklin High School, where he was a member of the soccer and lacrosse teams.

 Career

 Netflix's House of Cards

 Ian Flanders stood in for Kevin Spacey on Netflix's House of Cards for all five of the actor's seasons on the series.